SAP-samples/teched2023-DT263/README.md

 ## Overview

-This session introduces attendees to implement a custom Situation Handling use case in SAP S/4HANA Cloud to notify owner of costcenter that budget is already consumed by 70 Percent
+This session introduces attendees to implement a custom Situation Handling use case in SAP S/4HANA Cloud to Notify project managers about unstaffed resource requests

 ![Alt text](images/sit_overview.png)